JohndeVostok/Magic-Kitchen/docs/client-logic.md

 	},

 * The "blockTypes" specifies what kinds of blocks can be used in Blockly.
-	* The block-type-ids can be found in "code" module docs.
+	* The "block-type-id"s can be found in "code" module docs.
 * The "playerInfo" specifies the initial player state.
 	* "pos" means position.
 	* "dir" means direction.